OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 	* Conduct zoning & building code analysis & summary
 	* Measure, model, and draft up the existing conditions relative to the scope of work.
-		* The existing blueprints you provided will streamline this task
 	* Provide (2) diagrammatic floor plan options which will explore ideal layout and adjacencies of the various spaces throughout the project, as well, as their relation to the site.
 These design options will address varying approaches in the following criteria.
 	    * Functional relationship of the various spaces
 	    * Code restrictions/requirements